softwareunderground/subsurface-journal/README.md

-# subsurface-journal
+# Subsurface Journal
-Initial guidelines, ideas, suggestions, and more for open-access peer-reviewed research pertaining to subsurface-related disciplines
+Initial guidelines, ideas, suggestions, and more for a new open-access journal for peer-reviewed research pertaining to subsurface-related disciplines